ColaDrill/ColaDrill/README.md

 ## Self Introduction

-Graduated from Southeast University, School of Computer Science and Engineering, love algorithm research, modeling, research, software project development and a variety of recreational activities, like to learn a variety of professional practical curriculum knowledge, especially machine learning and data mining algorithms.
+Graduated from Southeast University, School of Computer Science and Engineering Love algorithm, modeling, research, software project development and a variety of recreational activities Like to learn a variety of professional practical curriculum knowledge, especially machine learning and data mining algorithms.

-### prize
+## prize

-2016 International Students Mathematical Modeling Contest First Prize in America
+First prize of International Students Mathematical Modeling Contest, 2016 in America